 As with any other country, practice common safety and be wary of bad people lurking in dark alleys.
 The Philippines is a safe country for tourists as long as you observe precautions: avoiding dark areas, keeping money and expensive items hidden, and other similar practices.

 In Manila, traffic can get bad especially during local rush hours.
 You’ll most likely be entering the country through Ninoy Aquino International Airport (NAIA).
-Be aware, NAIA’s parking lots and other public transportation options are minimal and the lots can get congested fast as opposed to other major airports like Atlanta or London Heathrow for instance, which Parking4Less details as having the most airport car parks and services in the UK.
-(Good to know for my January trip to London!)
+Be aware, NAIA’s parking lots and other public transportation options are minimal and the lots can get congested fast as opposed to other major airports like Atlanta or London

-Additionally, state-of-the-art airports like Heathrow have efficient alternative public transport even on peak travel days.
+Additionally, most state-of-the-art airports have efficient alternative public transport even on peak travel days.
 Unfortunately, this is not the case at Manila’s NAIA – while there are loads of cabs, there isn’t the option to hop on the subway to get you to your chosen destination.
 Thus an important tip – make sure to do plenty of research beforehand, so that you know exactly how to get where you need to go!

 One final tip: